New Light Congregation is overwhelmed with sorrow for the atrocities committed on October 27, 2018.

 We are so grateful for the love the world is sending us.

 May those martyred, Richard Gottfried, Dan Stein and Melvin Wax, of blessed memory, be a new light to the world.

-To assist the families of the victims and to assist the congregation, donations can be made to our GoFundMe campaign, or checks may be mailed to:
+To assist the families of the victims and to assist the congregation, donations may made online or mailed to:

 New Light Congregation